 Researched and selected APIs for integration into development projects.

-Hi, my name is Irshad Ahmed and I have completed my graduation in 2016 and then I have started working as a junior iOS developer and initially I started working with Objective-C and there I have worked around like 3-4 months in the Objective-C then I have started working in the SIFT technology and there I have and since then I am continuously working in the SIFT technology and if we talk about my complete experience technology wise, so I have around like 8 years of experience in the SIFT and the 1 year of experience in the SIFT UI and around 6 months of experience in the Objective-C and in my recent experience I was working with Uplers and the client was the Leica Digital and I have worked around 1 year with them and my roles and the responsibility were to develop an end-to-end functionality of the assigned feature with the proper event testing and the working environment were quite simple.
-So, we do have the daily scrum meetings and we frequently communicate with each other with the backend team as well and in the daily scrum meetings we basically discuss with the deadline and any blocker if we have and we work on the blocker if we have any blocker in the current task and majorly I work with the e-commerce industry and the telecom industry.
-Majorly I work with the telecom industry and the e-commerce industry and initially I worked with the ad industry as well.
+Hi, my name is Irshad Ahmed and I have completed my graduation in 2016 and then I started working as a junior iOS developer.
+Initially, I started working with Objective-C and I worked around 3-4 months in Objective-C. Then I started working in SIFT technology and I have been continuously working in SIFT technology since then.
+If we talk about my complete experience, technology-wise, I have around 8 years of experience in SIFT, 1 year of experience in SIFT UI, and around 6 months of experience in Objective-C. In my recent experience, I was working with Uplers, and the client was Leica Digital.
+I have worked around 1 year with them.
+My roles and responsibilities were to develop an end-to-end functionality of the assigned feature with proper event testing, and the working environment was quite simple.
+We had daily scrum meetings, and we frequently communicated with each other and the backend team as well.
+In the daily scrum meetings, we discussed deadlines and any blockers we had, and we worked on blockers if we had any.
+I majorly work with the e-commerce industry and the telecom industry.
+I work with the telecom industry and the e-commerce industry, and initially I also worked with the ad industry.

-So, to test the, to write the unit test cases for the asynchronous code, we basically use the expectations.
-So, first we have to create the expectations, then we will call our asynchronous code and once we will receive the response from the asynchronous code, we will fulfill our expectations, okay.
-And then we will wait for the expectations.
-So, once we will fulfill, then we will write a condition accordingly, whether we get the desired result or not.
-If we get the desired result, then accordingly we will write our assertion, okay, like xct assert not nil or maybe if we are getting like success response, then we will write like xct assert true or xct assert false.
-So, accordingly based on the asynchronous response, we can write our assertions and yes, and there is a like API available, like expectation, which we use basically to write the unit test cases for the asynchronous code.
+So, to test the asynchronous code, we basically use expectations.
+First, we create the expectations, then we call our asynchronous code and receive the response.
+We then fulfill our expectations once we receive the response.
+After that, we wait for the expectations to be fulfilled.
+Once fulfilled, we write a condition based on whether we get the desired result or not.
+If we get the desired result, we write our assertion accordingly, such as xct assert not nil or xct assert true.
+The expectation API is available to help us write unit test cases for asynchronous code.

 how would you implement a custom animation between two views controller to create a custom animation between two view controller basically we need to define the navigation delegate and the transition delegate and then in the delegate when the controller is moved from one controller to another controller or maybe it's coming like back from the second view controller to first view controller we will receive the delegate in this delegate in this transition delegate we have to define the transition context and the animation which we need to apply between those two view controllers